 masks.
 Masks!
 MASKS!!!!

-- August 2020 Update… Why?
-Because!
-Broad and consistent evidence is demonstrating that Wearing Masks and Face Coverings is Working!
+- August 2020 Update: Broad and consistent evidence is demonstrating that Wearing Masks and Face Coverings is Working!

 Additional studies on mask effectiveness can be found here, here, and here.

-- That infected Hair Stylist?
+- Remember that infected Hair Stylist early on?
 Wore a mask.
-140 people didn’t get sick with COVID-19.
+140 people did NOT get sick with COVID-19.

 - SBD?
 Silent but Deadly Coronavirus Transmission?